FoalTS/foal/docs/tutorials/multi-user-todo-list/2-the-user-and-todo-models.md

 # The User & Todo Models

-> You are reading the documentation for version 2 of FoalTS.
-The documentation for version 1 can be found [here](#).
-To migrate to version 2, follow [this guide](../upgrade-to-v2/index.md).

 First of all, if you have downloaded the source code of the previous tutorial, compile and run the existing migrations.

 ```